CDC Course Homework Test

 Digital Radiation and X-Ray Technique

-Welcome to your Digital Radiation and X-Ray Technique Exam.
+Welcome to your California Digital Radiation and X-Ray Technique Exam.
 You may read or listen to the reading material below:

 Digital radiography is expected to eventually replace conventional film exposure.